wtsi-hgi/hgi-vault-dev/README.md

 - [create-state.sh](create-state.sh) creates dummy testing files for Vault in a /lustre project.
 - [cron_job.sh](cron_job.sh) runs the vault sweep (sandman).
 - [upgrade-vault.sh](upgrade-vault.sh) updates the production install of vault & sandman (run as mercury).
 - [bootstrap](bootstrap) can be used to activate python env, config and run vault and sandman if you create symlinks with those names pointing to bootstrap.
+- [add_path.sh] adds the main production vault & sandman executables to your path, along with the scripts in this repo.

 deploy test postgress DB in Openstack instance:
 [singularity_postgres](singularity_postgres/README.md)